ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsWebhooksApi.md

 <a id="createwebhook"></a>
 # **CreateWebhook**
-> WebhooksConfigWrapper CreateWebhook (WebhooksConfigRequestsDto? webhooksConfigRequestsDto = null)
+> WebhooksConfigWrapper CreateWebhook (CreateWebhooksConfigRequestsDto? createWebhooksConfigRequestsDto = null)

 Create a webhook